Scaling limit of the invasion percolation cluster on a regular tree: Scaling simple sin-trees and their segments

-Since our goal is to represent segments of the IPC as well-chosen $\bT^{k,i}$, we have to deduce from Proposition~\ref{pr:fixed_drift} some results for the coding paths of the truncated trees.
+Since our goal is to represent segments of the IPC as well-chosen $\bT ^{k,i}$, we have to deduce from Proposition~\ref{prfixeddrift} some results for the coding paths of the truncated trees.
 The convergence will take place in the space of continuous stopped paths denoted $\cS$.
-An element $f \in \cS$ is given by a lifetime $\zeta(f)\geq 0$ and a continuous function $f$ on $[0,\zeta(f)]$. $\cS$ is a Polish space with metric
+An element $f \in\cS$ is given by a lifetime $\zeta(f)\geq0$ and a continuous function $f$ on $[0,\zeta(f)]$. $\cS$ is a Polish space with metric

-It is clear from the right description of Lukaciewicz paths that the path of $\bT^{k,i}$ visits 0 exactly when reaching backbone vertices.
-In particular its length is $\tau^{(n_k)}$, where $\tau^{(i)}$ denotes the $i^\text{th}$ return to 0 of the path $\bV^k$.
-We shall use this to prove

-\begin{corollary} Assume the conditions of Proposition~\ref{pr:fixed_drift} are in force.
+It is clear from the right-hand description of Lukaciewicz paths that the path of $\bT^{k,i}$ visits 0 exactly when reaching backbone vertices.
+In particular, its length is~$\tau^{(i)}$, the time of the $i$th return to 0 by the path $\bV^k$.
+We shall use this to prove the following. \begin{corollary} Assume the conditions of Proposition~\ref{prfixeddrift} are in force.
 Assume further that $0<x=\lim n_k/k$.
 Then, weakly in $\cS$,

-where $X$ and $Y$ are as in Proposition~\ref{pr:fixed_drift}, and $\tau_y$ is the stopping time $\inf\{t>0 : Y_t=-y \}$. \end{corollary}
+where $X$ and $Y$ are as in Proposition~\ref{prfixeddrift}, and $\tau_y$ is the stopping time $\inf\{t>0\dvtx Y_t=-y \}$. \end{corollary}

 It is then straightforward to deduce convergence of the height functions.
-Let $h^{k}$ (resp.\ $h^{k,i}$) denote the height function coding the tree $\bT^k$, (resp.\ $\bT^{k,i}$).
+Let $h^{k}$ (resp., $h^{k,i}$) denote the height function coding the tree $\bT^k$ (resp.,~$\bT^{k,i}$).\vadjust{\goodbreak}

-\begin{corollary} Suppose the assumptions of Corollary~\ref{cor:nkexc} are in force.
+\begin{corollary} Suppose the assumptions of Corollary~\ref{cornkexc} are in force.
 Then weakly in $\cC(\R_+,\R)$,

 Furthermore, weakly in $\cS$,

 \end{corollary}